dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-decode.md

 ### Get ImageData from Android Camera2

-When you are using Android Camera2, you can get video frames from ImageReader.
+When you are using Android Camera2, you can create `ImageData` from `android.media.ImageReader`.

 **Code Snippet**